intelligentnet/Kalman/README.md

 Available here : https://thekalmanfilter.com/kalman-filter-made-easy-ebook/

 This repository currently contains Chapter 5 and Chapter 6 code.
-It was created so I could consolidate my understanding of Kalman filters as I believe they can be an important ingredient in Reinforcement Learning in continuus domains.
+It was created so I could consolidate my understanding of Kalman filters as I believe they can be an important ingredient in Reinforcement Learning in continous domains.

 To install Rust see http:://rustup.rs